CosmicMind/domainjs/README.md

 ... more to come

 The above code snippet is purely for demonstration purposes.
-A real life world example to follow...
+A real world example to follow...

 ## License